Mebane, North Carolina: Education

 The Alamance County portion is served by the Alamance-Burlington School System (which was created by a merger between the Alamance County School System and the Burlington City School System in 1996), while the Orange County portion is served by Orange County Schools.

 The public schools serving Mebane residents within Alamance County include Eastern Alamance High School, Hawfields Middle School, Woodlawn Middle School, Audrey W. Garrett Elementary School, South Mebane Elementary School, and E. M. Yoder Elementary School; all part of the Alamance - Burlington School System (ABSS).

 Mebane residents in the Orange County portion are zoned to Efland Cheeks Elementary School, Gravely Hill Middle School, Orange Middle School, Orange High School, and Cedar Ridge High School.

 There is one private school in Mebane, Bradford Academy, a classical Christian school started in 2008.

 Mebane is within 20 mi of several notable universities, including Duke University, UNC Chapel Hill, North Carolina Central University and Elon University.
 North Carolina State University & Saint Augustine's University are just over 40 mi away in Raleigh.

 Alamance Community College is a two-year college in Graham, 6 mi west of Mebane.

-Shopping
+Commerce

 Downtown Mebane was named a Top Five Great Place in North Carolina for 2017.

 Downtown Mebane is home to many high-end home furnishing stores, antique shops, and trendy clothing stores.
-The downtown also houses a wide variety of restaurants including Junction on 70 (local fare), The Mebane Downtown Table (fine dining restaurant) and many more.
+The downtown also houses a wide variety of restaurants.
 The downtown area also boasts several antique and curio shops, also with a local flair.
 Coffee shops are populated by many residents and attract many young professionals and students.

-Garrett Crossing, a shopping center located on the south side of Mebane next to Interstate 85 and Interstate 40, includes a Wal-Mart Supercenter as well as dining and other smaller shops.
+Garrett Crossing, a shopping center located on the south side of Mebane next to Interstate 85 and Interstate 40, include a big box retail anchor as well as dining and other smaller shops.
 A Tanger Outlet mall is located on Arrowhead Boulevard on the north side of I-85 in Mebane.